Co-Founders : Matt Isola and Leslie Getty

 In 2017, Leslie Getty (a filmmaker for 25 years) noticed the common issue that using today’s “simple technology” does not come as easily or naturally to members of older generations.
 This problem especially bothered him as he watched his mom struggle to understand her iPad.
 In the beginning of 2018, Leslie heard of a graduate student who was running workshops to help with this problem… and he was running them all by himself.

-Leslie and Matt quickly connected in April, and thus the Generation Exchange was born.
+Leslie and Matt quickly connected in April of 2018, and thus Generation Exchange was born.

 Meryl Balusek graduated from the University of Colorado-Boulder with a Bachelor’s in Anthropology and a minor in Business Innovation in August of 2017.
 It is very important to her to expand her knowledge of people and places in the world.
 She finds great satisfaction in understanding cultures and societies different from her own.
 She spent the last year working on a women’s empowerment project in Kochi, India.
 Her goal was to increase gender equality on a local scale, which she hopes will span outward and change the societal attitude towards women in India as a whole.